BeingSoumyadeepSharma/hand-written-digits-predictor/readme.md

 ### Step 3:

 Now we need to install all the required modules.
-For this we will use the **requirements.txt** file
+For this we will use the **requirements.txt** file.

  - #### Virtualenv